• Nordic/Scandinavian Recipes

 Jump to Recipe Print Recipe

-Krumkake filled with whipped cream and strawberries on a plate.
+Krumkake filled with whipped cream next to fresh strawberries.

 The Ingredients

-• Cornstarch.
-A little (2 tablespoons) of cornstarch in the batter makes the krumkaker noticeably more tender and crisp.
+• Cornstarch - just 2 tablespoons of cornstarch in the batter makes the krumkaker noticeably more tender and crisp.

 The Equipment